CodeIsaMystic/CodeIsaMystic/README.md

 ## Hello World 👋

-Inroducing myself, I'm Julien a "product oriented programmer", self-educated from France, working to upgrade my skills and experience learning with some of the best personnalities, professionnals, projects and contents I think we have chance to cross over the web.
+Inroducing myself, I'm Julien a "product oriented programmer", from France, working to upgrade skills, experiences and methodologies in learning with some of the best personnalities, professionnals, projects and contents, in my opinion,  which I think we have chance to cross over the web.

 - 🌱 I’m currently learning, upgrading my skills.
 Trying to mastering my working approach.
 - 🔭 I’m currently working on my portfolio, and Testing / Learning to manage Complexity.